astrit/css.gg/README.md

 <!-- No CDN Alternatives -->
 ```
 # React
-On a React project you can include a single icon as CSS, Styled Component, SCSS, SVG or call the contents using .json or .xml files.
+On a React project, you can include a single icon as CSS, Styled Component, SCSS, SVG or call the contents using .json or .xml files.
 \
 Note that only `styled-components` icons can be called directly such as:
 ```js